Haftamu-Hailu/Web_Scrapy/README.md

 No major challenges were faced but it took us >12 hours to finish the project.

-But a minor issue was,we faced some errors when we load data into elastic cloud from pycharm We we decided to use local installation of elastic stack due to the time constraint.
+But a minor issue we faced was loading data into elastic cloud from Pycharm.
+We decided to use local installation of elastic stack due to the time constraint.